Skip to main content

 Schema measures are quantitative data fields or probabilistic data structures derived from the original data source.
 A schema measure stores data in aggregated form based on an aggregation function you apply on your source data in your ingestion job.
 For supported aggregation functions, see Map and transform data with input expressions.

 When you create an aggregate table, it automatically includes a __count measure that counts the number of source data rows combined into a given table row using rollup.
 The __count measure is mapped to the input expression COUNT(*).
-If you have your own COUNT column, you can remove __count when the table has no data or running ingestion jobs.
+For SQL-based ingestion, you have to include the measure in your SELECT clause.
+For example, COUNT(*) AS "__count".

 Updating a schema